-Program Primary Purpose Administration / Income Eligibility

-Implementers /

-Funder

-CalFresh Monthly food benefits on an Electronic Benefit Transfer (EBT) card California Department of Social Services (CDSS) / County Implementers / Federal funding through Supplemental Nutrition Assistance Program (SNAP) At or below 200% of FPG for most households.
+Program Primary Purpose Administration / Implementers / Funder Income Eligibility CalFresh Monthly food benefits on an Electronic Benefit Transfer (EBT) card California Department of Social Services (CDSS) / County Implementers / Federal funding through Supplemental Nutrition Assistance Program (SNAP) At or below 200% of FPG for most households.
 Exceptions include people 60+ and disabled who may have a higher income and still qualify.
 CalWORKS Cash aid for rent, housing, food, clothing, and utilities for families with at least one child.
 CDSS / County Implementers / Federal, state, and county funded Gross income must be under the Minimum Basic Standard of Adequate Care (MBSAC) for the family.

 General Assistance or General Relief (GA/GR) Cash aid for adults who are not supported by their own means, other public funds, or assistance programs.
 CDSS / County Implementers / County funded Varies by county.
 Medi-Cal Free or low cost health coverage.
 Department of Health Care Services (DHCS) / County Implementers / Federal and state funded Up to 138% of FPG for most households.
 Individuals may also qualify if 65+, blind, disabled, under 21, pregnant, in a care facility, refugee status, caretaker of an age eligible child, or have been screen for breast and/cervical cancer.
 Women, Infants, and Children (WIC) Nutrition education, breastfeeding support, healthy foods, and referrals to health care and other community services.
 California Department of Public Health (CDPH) / Local Implementers / Federal funding At or below 185% of FPG for a household.

-Public Housing and Assists low-income U.S. Department of 50% AMI for most Housing Choice families, elderly, and Housing / Public households.
-Vouchers persons with disabilities housing agencies (local to afford decent, safe, and county) / Federal and sanitary housing. funding
+Public Housing and Housing Choice Vouchers Assists low-income families, elderly, and persons with disabilities to afford decent, safe, and sanitary housing.
+U.S. Department of Housing / Public housing agencies (local and county) / Federal funding 50% AMI for most households.
+California Lifeline Discount on wireless or wireline voice, or broadband services.
+CPUC / approved California LifeLine Service Providers / Surcharge collected by telecommunications carriers Up to 150% of FPG, with documentation required.